dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version `6.3.2` is a security patch.
-Please upgrade ASAP.
+Version `6.3.3` fixes a bug in the admin screens.

 == Donating ==